react-native-mrd-sdk

 It is a small, typed wrapper around the MRD admin-panel public push APIs.

-The host app owns Firebase, permission prompts, token refresh listeners, and notification handling.
-The SDK owns the MRD API contract around those values: signed requests, typed helper methods, response validation, device metadata, identity helpers, tag helpers, retries, and React readiness state.
+The host app owns Firebase, permission prompts, token refresh listeners, system notification UI, and app navigation.
+The SDK owns the MRD API contract around those values: signed requests, typed helper methods, response validation, device metadata, identity helpers, tag helpers, delivery/open reporting helpers, in-app message detail fetching, optional in-app modal display, retries, and React readiness state.

 Table Of Contents